WebAssembly/tool-conventions/Linking.md

 section they apply to, and must be sequenced in the module after that section.

+Relocation sections can only target code, data and custom sections.
+All other sections are synthetic sections: that is, rather than being `memcpy`'d into place as the code code and data sections are, they are created from scratch by the linker.

 The "reloc." custom sections must come after the ["linking"](#linking-metadata-section) custom section in order to validate relocation indices.